-Information for Students in our Residential Program
+Information for Students in our Residential Programs

-The majority of expenses incurred during a student's stay in our residential program are covered by private insurance and Medicaid.
+The majority of expenses incurred during a student's stay in our residential programs are covered by private insurance and Medicaid.
 However, there are some specific circumstances where a family may be financially responsible for services provided to the student:

-- AK Child & Family works with Genoa Pharmacy to obtain prescribed medications for student in our residential program.
+- AK Child & Family works with Genoa Pharmacy to obtain prescribed medications for student in our residential programs.
 At times, the physician overseeing the student's care may prescribe vitamins or supplements.
 Examples might include vitamin D or melatonin. - o The cost of vitamins and supplements may be covered in part by private insurance plans but are not covered by Medicaid.
 If covered by private insurance, the parent or guardian is responsible for any co-pay amount remaining after private insurance pays.
 The amount remaining after private insurance payment cannot be billed to Medicaid. - o If private insurance does not cover the cost for prescribed vitamin or supplement prescriptions, the parent or guardian is responsible for the cost.

-- If Medicaid is the only payer of services, the parent or guardian is responsible for the cost of prescribed vitamin or supplement prescriptions.
+- o If Medicaid is the only payer of services, the parent or guardian is responsible for the cost of prescribed vitamin or supplement prescriptions.
 Medicaid does cover prescribed medication required to treat or manage the student's condition. - o A parent or guardian may elect not to fill prescriptions for vitamins or supplements not covered by insurance or Medicaid.
-Should the parent or guardian make this decision, please discuss this choice with the Director of Admissions to complete an Informed Consent, which documents this decision. - A student in AK Child & Family's residential program will see either our staff physician or ANP at least once each month for monitoring of prescription medication.
+Should the parent or guardian make this decision, please discuss this choice with the Director of Admissions to complete an Informed Consent, which documents this decision. - A student in AK Child & Family's psychiatric residential program will see either our staff physician or ANP at least once each month for monitoring of prescription medication.
 Additionally, the ANP may provide annual physicals or treatment for minor injuries or illnesses a student may have when in our program.
+These services are billed separately from the services for the student's residential program stay and should be covered by private insurance and/or Medicaid. - A student in AK Child & Family's level II residential program will be seen for prescription monitoring by either our staff physician, ANP, or by an outpatient provider.
+This is also true for annual physicals or to treat minor illnesses or injuries a student may have while in our program.
 These services are billed separately from the services for the student's residential program stay and should be covered by private insurance and/or Medicaid. - While in AK Child & Family's care, a student may require services from an external provider.
 Examples of this may include visits to physicians, dentists, or vision appointments.
 The student may receive these services from the parent or guardian's provider of choice within the community. - o When a student has an appointment with an external provider, the AK Child & Family staff member accompanying the youth will give the insurance information on file to the provider's office to facilitate billing.
 However, the parent or guardian is responsible for ensuring the external provider has accurate insurance information for the student. - o The parent or guardian is responsible for all deductible, coinsurance, and co-pay amounts resulting from the visit to the external provider.
 For questions regarding billing for medical, dental, or vision services received from an external provider, the parent or guardian should contact the student's provider directly.
 Some medical and dental services are not covered by Medicaid.
 Please refer to the Consent for Required Medical and Dental and Emergency Service, which was signed at intake regarding responsibility for payment of these services.

-Information for Students Transferred from our Residential Program into Community Programs
+Information for Students Transferred from our Residential Programs into Community Programs